 Ben Burns

 Hello!
 I am a first-year PhD student in Georgia Tech CSE advised by Peng Chen.
-My research interests are in the mathematics of generative modeling, optimal transport, and uncertainty quantification.
+I am supported by the NSF Graduate Research Fellowship.
+My research interests are in the mathematics of generative modeling and uncertainty quantification.

 Before Georgia Tech, I was an undergraduate at UMass Amherst studying math and CS.
 I am honored to have been advised by Markos Katsoulakis and Benjamin Zhang.
 My senior thesis studied partial differential equation perspectives on score-based diffusion models (SBDMs).